What is ‘Fear of Recurrence’?

 - Fear of cancer recurrence is defined as the fear or worry that cancer will return, progress, or metastasise.

-- This is one of the most reported concerns for cancer survivors.
+- This is one of the most commonly reported concerns for cancer survivors.

 - Fear is experienced by many patients following treatment and often lessens with time.